WHAT IS MINIMALLY INVASIVE SPINE SURGERY?

-Minimally invasive spine surgery has used advances in technology to treat spinal problems through smaller and smaller incisions.
+Minimally invasive spine surgery of Tampa, Florida has used advances in technology to treat spinal problems through smaller and smaller incisions.
 Today, minimally invasive spine surgery can be accomplished through a one-inch incision.

 Dr. Watson takes this approach even a step further, by using laser energy to turn off the pain nociceptors in herniated and bulging discs.
 He does this through a series of needles with incisions that are only 3-4 mm.